 Another U.S. study focusing on the health sector showed that diversity practices in the workplace are associated with a trusting climate and that, in turn, is positively related to employee engagement.
 The research concluded that organizations that seek to promote employee inclusion are likely to reap the well-established benefits of a high trust workplace, “including effective working relationships and increased employee performance and well-being.”¹⁷

 4. What are the human benefits to the individual versus just the corporate profit benefits?

-As the question prior elicited, individuals are generally happier, more productive, more loyal, more satisfied, and more engaged at work when they are a part of an organization with high levels of diversity and inclusion.
+Individuals are generally happier, more productive, more loyal, more satisfied, and more engaged at work when they are a part of an organization with high levels of diversity and inclusion.

-Inclusive leadership behaviors have been proven to positively impact employee’s feelings as well.
+Inclusive leadership behaviors have been proven to positively impact employees’ feelings as well.
 Inclusive leadership increases the likelihood an employee experiences feelings of fairness, respect, value, belonging, psychological safety and inspiration by 70%.¹⁸

 While more research is needed to explore the short-term and long-term impact of diversity and inclusion on employees, the current literature suggests that diversity and inclusion have a highly positive effect on individuals.

 Do you have a question about diversity and inclusion in the workplace?
 Submit your questions in the comment section and we might feature it in an upcoming blog post!